-The Lown Scholars Program has been established in honor of Dr. Bernard Lown, a world-renowned cardiologist and activist, whose career has advanced public health globally.
-The Program is designed to create an international cadre of talented health professionals in low and middle income countries (LMICs) who will use public health tools and strategies to prevent cardiovascular disease and promote cardiac health.
-Our goal is to encourage and support teaching, research and training that will help prevent cardiovascular disease around the world, especially in LMICs.
+The Lown Scholars Program was established in honor of Dr. Bernard Lown, a world-renowned cardiologist and activist, whose career has advanced public health globally.
+The Program is designed to create an international cadre of talented health professionals who will use public health tools and strategies to prevent cardiovascular diseases and promote cardiovascular health in developing countries, as defined by the United Nations.

 Since its establishment in 2008, The Lown Scholars Program has supported the work of more than two dozen scholars from Asia, Latin America, Africa and the Middle East.
 Our support has facilitated numerous productive long term collaborations between the Scholars and Harvard T.H.Chan School of Public Health faculty members.